taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

          /usr/local/bin/avrdude -DV -p atmega328p -P /dev/tty.usbserial-A700eYeV -c arduino -b 57600 -U flash:w:bGeigieNano.hex:i

+## 1c) Use uploader app (Mac OS X)

+1) with the nano power OFF, connect the nano to mac with usb cable and the FTDI breakout board 3.3V;
+2) on Mac browse to https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip and click on view RAW to download the executable zip file;
+3) Click on the downloaded file, bGeigeiNano_V1.3.5_uploader.app.zip, to Unzip the app;
+4) Find and doubleclick on the "bGeigeiNano_V1.3.4_uploader" (or if renamed current  "bGeigieNano_V1.3.#_uploader") The nano should soon power up with the new firmware version number displayed in the top line of splash screen bGeigie Nano 1.#.#.
+If not, try again.
+The app will retrieve necessary software including the fdti driver, so it's a one button utility.

+(This uploader app for Mac users was written by Rob Oudendijk and first posted on 3 Jan 2014 in devices thread [["Successful Nano build, need help w/ GPS, Mac connection"|https://groups.google.com/forum/?hl=en#!topic/safecast-devices/QgIqj7bMzQI]].)

 ----
 # 2) Linux
-*Although Linux users probably don't need a guide to load firmware, the ftdichip.com website has [[ftdi driver installation guides|http://www.ftdichip.com/Support/Documents/InstallGuides.htm]] including for [[Linux|http://www.ftdichip.com/Support/Documents/AppNotes/AN_220_FTDI_Drivers_Installation_Guide_for_Linux%20.pdf]].*
+*Although Linux users may not need a guide to load nano firmware, ftdichip.com has [[ftdi driver installation guides|http://www.ftdichip.com/Support/Documents/InstallGuides.htm]] including [[Linux|http://www.ftdichip.com/Support/Documents/AppNotes/AN_220_FTDI_Drivers_Installation_Guide_for_Linux%20.pdf]].*

 ----
-# 3a) MS Windows 7: Nano firmware installation
+# 3) MS Windows 7: Nano firmware installation
 This firmware loading stub for MS Windows 7 follows above on MAC OS X build.
 To quote 3 helpful posts for pc users  in thread which began on [[2013-07-06 entitled "V1.2.6"|https://groups.google.com/forum/?hl=en#!topic/safecast-devices/106n-Bs3v-Q]] in the Safecast Device Discussions and Support group, from Jul 21, Aug 6 and Oct 25 2013:

 >>Jul 21> You will need to have FTDI driver from here;